cowitt/ParetoPick-R/README.md

 # 5. Process
 ### Data Preparation tab
-This tab allows you to either only provide pareto_fitness.txt (optionally also sq_fitness.txt) and the objective names or to provide all required datasets and perform the Data Preparation.
-The option to "Run Prep" becomes available when all files have been found after clicking "Check Files".
+This tab allows you to either only provide pareto_fitness.txt (optionally also sq_fitness.txt) and the objective names, to provide all required datasets and perform the Data Preparation or to provide subsets of the required data that you reproduce following the OPTAIN templates.
+See previous section for Details.
-"Run Prep" calls the convert_optain R script and writes var_corr_par.csv into the input folder.
-Var_corr_par.csv contains all variables considered in the clustering.
-Depending on the measures implemented, different variables are included.
-You can find their description in the glossary.
-The clustering is later run across these variables.

-If you want this tab lets you select those measures that require a buffer in maps to enhance their visibility (note that elements in the downloaded maps tend to be a bit smaller than shown in the app).
+If you want the Data Preparation tab lets you select those measures that require a buffer in maps to enhance their visibility (note that elements in the downloaded maps tend to be a bit smaller than shown in the app).

 Please note that it is not straightforward to change the objectives names at a later point without performing a hard reset and rerunning the data preparation first.
-You can force a change of objective names with the following steps:
+A change of objective names an be forced following these three steps:

 1. delete object_names.RDS from the input folder

 2. manually change the names in the first four columns in var_corr_par.csv in the input folder

-3. manually change the names in the first four columns of the newest file in the output folder with a name like kmeans_data_w_clusters_representativesolutions.csv
+3. manually change the names in the first four columns of the newest file in the output Folder, named kmeans_data_w_clusters_representativesolutions.csv or similar

 ### Cluster Tabs
 The clustering, both manually or under default settings writes two .csv files to the output folder.
 One is called correlation_matrix.csv, the other is called kmeans_data_w_clusters_representativesolutions.csv or kmedoid_data_w_clusters_representativesolutions.csv or similar depending on which